 Pupils who identify as LGBTQ+ or are assumed to be LGBTQ+ are likely to be more vulnerable to abuse.
-At Downsell Primary School, LGBTQ+ inclusion is promoted within the curriculum.
+At Downsell LGBTQ+ inclusion is promoted within the curriculum.

-Downsell Primary School, encourages a range of ways for children and young people to report concerns (e.g. worry boxes and face to face.)
+Downsell encourages a range of ways for children and young people to report concerns (e.g., worry boxes or face to face.)
 Using peer support is another way to give pupils the opportunity to discuss difficult topics and get the help needed.

-Keeping Children Safe in Education 2022 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe In Education 2023 requires governing bodies to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'